 While Kikuchi’s statement doesn’t necessary mean that Sega will look to implement NFTs in upcoming titles, it does mean the company is currently assessing the possibility as it looks to future technology trends.
 The philosophy of the ‘SuperGame’ approach appears to indicate a willingness to try ‘new things’, even when technologies like NFTs have already faded from the spotlight.

 Companies like Ubisoft have recently attempted to make NFTs ‘work’ in the gaming space, but even months on, the backlash to this decision remains loud and obtrusive.
-It’s certainly not a technology that is particularly popular or valuable in the video game space yet – and it’s likely any implementation from Sega will be delivered with the utmost caution, if at all.
+It’s certainly not a technology that is particularly popular or valuable in the

 It’s a strange path to go down, given the popularity of NFTs is already waning – but Sega’s plans in the space have yet to be revealed.
 For now, all we know is that the company is hard at work on its SuperGame framework, which may come to define its latest blockbuster titles.